techidaily/site-win11-tips/source/_posts/an-insight-into-hardware-allocated-memory-in-windows.md

 ### 3\.
 Set a Preferred GPU

  There’s a chance your computer has two GPUs, and one of them is better when managing high-intensive graphics tasks.
-Instead of using the integrated graphics card to process complex tasks, you should[choose a preferred GPU for games or editing software](https://www.makeuseof.com/windows-10-choose-preferred-gpu/) to reduce the memory reserved by Windows.
+Instead of using the integrated graphics card to process complex tasks, you should [choose a preferred GPU for games or editing software](https://www.makeuseof.com/windows-10-choose-preferred-gpu/) to reduce the memory reserved by Windows.

 ### 4\.
 Run the Hardware and Devices Troubleshooter